 Ollie

 If your dog is a picky eater and needs some crunch (aka, kibble), Ollie is a great alternative to processed dry food.
-Yes, they have excellent AAFCO-approved human-grade recipes, but you can mix and match with their baked dry food if you want.
+Yes, they have excellent AAFCO-compliant human-grade recipes, but you can mix and match with their baked dry food if you want.
 Ollie’s team sources fresh ingredients from U.S. suppliers (their lamb is sourced in the U.S., New Zealand and Australia) and made in small batches at their Minnesota facility.
 Once it goes into your fridge, food is fresh and good to serve for up to four days.

 Best for Dogs with Specific Health Needs